 In 1 Kings 6, the Bible literally tells us that the Exodus from Egypt took place approximately 1444 BCE, stating that the Exodus was 480 years before the fourth year of King Solomon’s reign (King of Israel).
 This is about 1500 years before Jesus.

 “Historical evidence for the biblical account of the Exodus might be located at a site near the Jordan River, according to a recently announced discovery.”

-What happened in the Exodus and why does it matter?
+What happened in the Exodus and why does it matter to us today?
 We mentioned in previous posts that God uses the physical world to teach us spiritual concepts.
 A great illustration of this is the Exodus.
-Exodus is actually the 2nd book of the Bible, and details the Hebrew people’s incredible journey from slavery to freedom.
+Exodus is actually the 2nd book of the Bible and details the Hebrew people’s incredible journey from slavery to freedom.